 Writing Bad Checks can Cause Problems

-Writing bad checks can cause trouble in several different ways.
-You’re likely to pay significant fees, you may lose the ability to write checks in the future, you risk legal problems, and your credit can suffer.
-If you’ve already written a check (or are thinking about it), learn what can go wrong—and what you can do to avoid problems.
+Writing bad checks can cause a variety of different problems for you.
+You’re likely to pay significant fees, you may lose the ability to write checks in the future, you risk legal issues, and your credit can suffer.
+If you’re thinking about writing a check that you don’t have funds for, learn what can go wrong.
+If you’ve already paid with a bad check, see what you can do to avoid problems.

 If you received a rubber check, see How Returned Checks Work.
 You’ll find out what caused the problem, how to solve it, and how to prevent it in the future.